nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/send-an-order-confirmation-email.md

 * the recipient's last name using `{{ contact.LASTNAME }}`

 > [!NOTE]
-> FIRSTNAME and LASTNAME should be existing attributes in your SendinBlue account.
+> FIRSTNAME and LASTNAME should be existing attributes in your Sendinblue account.

 ![Attribute personalization](_static/send-an-order-confirmation-email/attribute-personalization.gif)

 ### Personalize your email with the order details

-The following variables may be included directly within your SendinBlue template content:
+The following variables may be included directly within your Sendinblue template content:

 | Order data | Shipping address data | Billing address data |
 | ------------- | ------------- | ------------- |